hpaghdal/GitProj1/definitions.md

 ![Clone example](./pictures/Clone.png)

 **Fork**:<br>
 Is producing a personal copy of someone else's project.
+Forking also allows the "manager" to accept commits from any developer without giving them write access to the official codebase.
 ![Fork example](./pictures/fork.png)

 **Branch**:<br>